molior-dbs/molior/README.md

 # Purpose

-The purpose of molior is to build Debian packages out of git repositories based on a mirror of a specific Debian version and with that paving the way for reproducible builds.
+The purpose of molior is to build Debian packages out of git repositories based on a mirror of a specific Debian version and therefore creating repeatable builds.
 Build environments are structured into projects and versions, which may include mirrors and versions of other projects.

 Molior performs the following tasks: